Top Public Policy Issues Facing Governing Boards in 2023–2024:

 Meanwhile, the Supreme Court ruled that the Biden administration could not forgive more than $400 million in student debt—a quarter of the total owed by 43 million Americans—through the president’s preferred legislative avenue, known as the HEROES Act.
 A half dozen Republican state attorneys general challenged the plan, and congressional Republicans decried debt forgiveness as unfair to the 100 million Americans who never went to college.

-And the total costs of a year in college, including room and board, had climbed to:
+And the total costs of a year in college, including room and board, averaged:

 Pell Grants